 This course introduces data analytic methods used by social scientists to make inferences about how the world works.
-The curriculum is designed with 3 objectives in mind.
-Objective one is to introduce students to basic statistical theory.
+This course has 3 objectives.
+First is to introduce students to basic statistical theory.
 Toward this end, we will examine fundamental statistical concepts, the logic of causality, and common analytic challenges (e.g. confounding, bias, correlation versus causation).
-The second objective is to acquaint students with some of the tools used by social scientists to surmount said challenges and test hypotheses about the world – contingency tables, t-tests, regression, etc. The final objective is to teach students how to present their data and results by effectively combining prose and graphical presentations (e.g. tables, histograms, scatterplots, boxplots).
-In summary, the goal of this course is to teach students how to think about and analyze data, and present their findings in a clear and compelling manner.
-We will analyze data from many aspects of politics in both developed and developing countries, including elections, economic development, indicators of human welfare and the effects of these factors on one another.
+The second is to acquaint students with some of the tools used by social scientists to surmount said challenges and test hypotheses about the world – contingency tables, t-tests, regression, etc. The final objective is to teach students how to present their data and results by effectively combining prose and graphical presentations (e.g. tables, histograms, scatterplots, boxplots).
+In pursuing these goals, we will explore political data from both developed and developing countries, on a variety of topics such as elections, economic development, and indicators of human welfare.
+In summary, this course will teach students how to think about and analyze data, and present their findings in a clear and compelling manner. .

 Grading

-Your grade will be based on six data essays, a midterm, and a final consisting of two parts – a lab exercise and an in-class written exam).
-A total of 100 percentage points will allocated across these assignments as follows: